314a/rr-r-publication/README.md

         reference_docx: template.docx
     ---

 **4. Include references and citation styles:** In order to include citations, you can specify a bibliography file in the YAML metadata.
 A widely used format is the _.bib_ format.
 Most literature/reference management software ([Mendeley](https://www.mendeley.com), [Zotero](https://www.zotero.org) etc.) provide export functionalities to save references as .bib files of the whole library or of a selected list for a publication.
-The current project already includes a `bibliography.bib` and in adition a CSL 1.0 style file, so you are fine to go with the next steps.
+The current project already includes a `bibliography.bib` and in addition a CSL 1.0 style file, so you are fine to continue with the next steps.

 1. Specify the .bib file on a new line in the YAML metadata block `bibliography: bibliography.bib`.
 2. Include some references in the markdown text blocks.
 Each citation starts with a '@' followed by a _citation key_ e.g. `@Brunsdon2015`.
 Enclose them in square brackets `[@Brunsdon2015]` or use a semicolon to specify more authors `[@Brunsdon2015;@Nature2016]`.
 For instance include `@Brunsdon2015 says ...` or `[@Brunsdon2015;@Nature2016]`.